Tom Rost loves his job.

 That change would require employers to treat men who believe themselves to be women as if they are, in fact, women.
 It would allow for women’s scholarships to be given to men who believe themselves to be women.
 And it would force organizations to open women’s shelters, locker rooms, and restrooms to men who believe themselves to be women.

 Those are just a few examples of many.

-Thankfully, the EEOC has since changed course and now supports Tom and the funeral home.
+Thankfully, the federal government has since changed course and now supports Tom and the funeral home.
 But the ACLU continues the quest to redefine the meaning of “sex” in federal law.

 When: 2013 – Present

 In 2013, the former employee filed a complaint with the EEOC.
 In 2016, a federal court ruled in favor of Harris Funeral Homes, but the EEOC appealed the decision.
 Unfortunately, in 2018, the U.S. Court of Appeals for the Sixth Circuit reversed that decision, ruling against Harris Funeral Homes.